 CONTEMPORARY DANCE ARTIST, CHOREOGRAPHER & TEACHER

-A 2010 WAAPA graduate, Jenni has worked extensively across independent and company environments, regionally, remotely, nationally and internationally.
+A 2010 graduate of WAAPA and TNUA/Taipei exchange program, Jenni has performed extensively in independant and company environments, regionally, nationally and internationally.

-Independently, Jenni has performed in works by Ashleigh Musk x Michael Smith, Aimee Smith, Sue Peacock, Isabella Stone, Leigh Warren & Dances, Rhiannon Newton and was a founding member of The Dance Makers Collective.
-Recently, Jenni performed in THAW by Legs On the Wall, a durational solo a-top a melting ice sculpture suspended over the Sydney Harbour.
+Independently, Jenni has performed in works by Ashleigh Musk (Fertile Ground, From Infancy & SUB), Aimee Smith (Wintering & Borderline), Sue Peacock (Reflect), Isabella Stone (Mouseprint), Leigh Warren & Dances and was a founding member of The Dance Makers Collective, NSW.
+Recently, Jenni performed in THAW by Legs On the Wall (Sydney Festival & Nelson Arts Festival) and she regularly collaborates with GUTS Dance Central Australia.

 This website was made possible by the Australian Government's Regional Arts Fund, which supports the arts in regional and remote Australia.